tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 categories: monitoring, performance
 ---

+Real User Monitoring (RUM) is an important aspect of performance optimization.
+RUM allows you to track and analyze how real world users of your web properties *actually* experience your website.
+RUM is an important part of performance monitoring as you collect the real experiences of your users, as opposed to the contrived data inherit in synthetic monitoring (e.g., [Web Page Test](http://www.webpagetest.org); it's still really important!).
+If you've ever used Google Analytics, you've engaged in RUM before; however, RUM for web performance is more difficult because there is no service like Google Analytics that makes setting up web performance monitoring so easy.
+Well...there are a number of easy-to-install, pricey SaaS offerings, but those tend to be out of reach for the web performance enthusiast that wants to get started with RUM.

+In this article, I want to introduce you to components of an inexpensive system to setting up RUM for a website.
+The set up is not for the faint of heart, but it is by far the easiest system I've put together for simple RUM.
+I will first discuss the components of the system, then dive into instructions for how you can set up such a system.

 ## General Setup

 For our performance monitoring setup to work, we need four main components.
 Having each of these components perform an individual task makes the focus of each component very specific; however, it comes at the cost of maintaining separate systems.
 Fortunately, the method I'll discuss is not terribly frustrating.